antoniu200/Return-Dislikes-to-my-YT-Channel/README.md

 Important Notes
 -------------------
-   - YouTube dislikes are private – only you (the channel owner) can see them.
+   - YouTube dislikes are **private** – currently, only you (the channel owner) can see them.
+This script **publishes this information.**
    - The script does not modify video titles, descriptions, or settings – it only updates comments.
    - Google API quotas apply – if you run into quota limits, wait 24 hours before trying again.
    - Videos where comments are disabled are skipped automatically.
    - This script was written with immense help from AI.
-Tested for a couple of weeks, inspected and slightly modified code manually.
+In testing since January 2025, inspected and slightly modified code manually.
 Some formatting has also been done manually.

 ### How Many Videos Can This Script Process in a Day?
 YouTube’s API **quota limit** is **10,000 units per day**, and each API request **costs a certain amount of quota**.